Shahtr1/Clean-Code/ACID.md

 - ***Isolation*** guarantees that concurrent transactions should produce the same result that sequentially transactions would have produced.

+  Isolation helps to prevent various types of concurrency problems, such as dirty reads, non-repeatable reads, and phantom reads.
+  Here’s a breakdown of what each of these terms means:

+    - **Dirty Read**: This occurs when a transaction reads data that has been modified by another transaction but not yet committed.
+If the other transaction is rolled back, the first transaction will have read data that was never officially in the database.
+    - **Non-repeatable Read**: This happens when a transaction reads the same row twice and finds different data each time because another transaction updated the row between the two reads.
+    - **Phantom Read**: This occurs when a transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed because of another recently-committed transaction.

   This code snippet demonstrates setting the isolation level of a transaction to prevent interference from other
   transactions: